Samuel3Shin/Tiny-SSP-with-Open-RTB-spec/README.md

 ```

 ## Testing
 Each component (ssp, dsp1, dsp2 and logserver) includes unit test cases to ensure that it functions as expected.
+To test all the components, run the following commands from the root directory of this project.
 ```bash
 go test ./...
 ```